amanpreeto7/amanpreeto7/README.md

 👋 Hi, I’m Amanpreet<br>
-👀 I’m interested in coding
+👀 I’m interested in coding<br>
-🌱 I’m currently working as Mobile Application Developer 💞️ I’m looking to collaborate on mobile
+🌱 I’m currently working as Mobile Application Developer<br>
+💞️ I’m looking to collaborate on mobile<br>
 📫 How to reach me by Email= o7services017@gmail.com